josephbeuysmum/Dertisch/README.md

 -	registration and presentation of ViewControllers with related Presenters and Interactors.

-`Filzanzug` Interactors work by implementing the `FZInteractorProtocol` protocol; Presenters by implementing the `FZPresenterProtocol` protocol; and ViewControllers by subclassing `FZViewController`.
+`Dertisch` Interactors work by implementing the `FZInteractorProtocol` protocol; Presenters by implementing the `FZPresenterProtocol` protocol; and ViewControllers by subclassing `FZViewController`.
 It uses **dependency injection** to register Interactor/Presenter/ViewController/ModelClass relationships at start-up.

 ---------------
-Using Filzanzug
+Using Dertisch
 ---------------

-Filzanzug allows you to create bespoke proxies and services tailored towards your app's specific needs, and it also comes with seven in-built model classes tailored towards functionality common to all apps:
+Dertisch allows you to create bespoke proxies and services tailored towards your app's specific needs, and it also comes with seven in-built model classes tailored towards functionality common to all apps:

 	FZBundledJsonService
 	// provides simplified access to json config data bundled with the app